namesrs/php2api-deprecated-/README.md

 If you want to unset boolean flag, you should pass `false` (e.g. `$setAutoRenew` argument in the `editDomain` method)

-All methods return an array as result.
+Almost all methods return an array as result.
+Some returns string.
+The [checkDnsZone](#checkdnszone) method returns boolean.

 ## Domains
 ### createDomainRegistration